-Removal of manufacturing jobs from Sullivan Count
+Removal of manufacturing jobs from Sullivan County projected employment baseline to measure the value of these jobs

 Scenario Results: Economic value of 823 manufacturing jobs in Sullivan County

 The following results are an assessment of the value of these manufacturing jobs.
 The results include both direct jobs currently located in the region as well as the secondary (indirect and induced) jobs depending on the presence of these 823 manufacturing jobs in Sullivan County.
 [Despite the current manufacturing jobs being removed from the REMI model baseline employment, the results are expressed in terms of value added to the region.]